JavadZahrabi/gitops-environment-promotioin-source-code_03/README.md

 # How to Model Your Gitops Environments

-This is a very simple web application that gets configuration from environment variables and prints them out.
+This is a very simple web application that gets configuration from environment variables and prints them out (for standard solution).

-test 11